microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

     class Smart_ptr3 {
         owner<T*> p;   // OK: explicit about ownership of *p
         // ...

+##### Office.All
+	Rather than updating code with gsl::owner<> which is not preferred in Office, instead update with Ofc::TOwnerPtr or std::unique_ptr so that it will get auto-destructed.

     public:
         // ...
         // ... copy and move operations ...